-We have audited the financial statements of Northamptonshire Partnership Homes (the 'parent company') for the year ended 31 March 2023 which comprise the Consolidated Statement of Comprehensive Income, the Consolidated and Company Statement of Financial Position, the Consolidated and Company Statement of Changes in Equity, the Consolidated and Company Statement of Cash-flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Northamptonshire Partnership Homes (the 'parent company') for the year ended 31 March 2024 which comprise the Consolidated Statement of Comprehensive Income, the Consolidated and Company Statement of Financial Position, the Consolidated and Company Statement of Changes in Equity, the Consolidated and Company Statement of Cash-flows and notes to the financial statements, including material accounting policy information.

-The financial reporting framework that has been applied in their preparation is applicable law and UKadopted international accounting standards and as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.
+The financial reporting framework that has been applied in their preparation is applicable law and UK-adopted international accounting standards and as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.